-With the support of a National Endowment for the Humanities Humanities Connections Planning Grant, a team of faculty at Southern Illinois University Edwardsville and Lewis and Clark Community College has spent the last year envisioning the Digital Community Engagement Pathway.
+With the support of a National Endowment for the Humanities Humanities Connections Planning Grant, a team of faculty at Southern Illinois University Edwardsville and Lewis and Clark Community College has spent the last year envisioning the Community-Oriented Digital Engagement Scholars program, or CODES (formerly the Digital Community Engagement Pathway).
 You can learn more about the planning process here.

 Now we are inviting feedback from faculty and students at SIUE and Lewis and Clark , as well as community partners.
-If you are participating in one of our scheduled focus groups, you may explore this website, which gives an overview of existing programs at both campuses and explains how the Digital Community Pathway can serve needs at both institutions as wells as in the Metro-East St. Louis region, or download this focus group overview for quick reference.
+If you are participating in one of our scheduled focus groups, you may explore this website, which gives an overview of existing programs at both campuses and explains how CODES can serve needs at both institutions as wells as in the Metro-East St. Louis region, or download this focus group overview for quick reference.

 CODES is a general education pathway for underserved students in all fields and majors.
 The pathway uses community engagement, small research teams, and an interdisciplinary approach to core curricula so that students can address the world’s most pressing problems in applied settings as they fulfill their general education requirements.
 To learn more about the current curricular plan, visit the program design page.